gocd/gocd-trial/README.md

 ## How to use

-This tenplate is intended to be used to trial GoCD.
+This template is intended to be used to trial GoCD.
 It is *not* intended for production use.

 Once you start the GoCD server it will show you example pipelines as well as execution data and analytics.